FoamScience/of-unit-testing-paper/README.md

             |-- GISAI -> ../../../../workspace/7d9204b713b87cdeb3681a68cb358a6f
             `-- ILU -> ../../../../workspace/e13b57a14604fc4bf9a637bc14cbd98f
 ```
+Here the  different subfolders represent different parameter variations.

 Data validation is done with the following command.
-In this example the `continuityErrors` and the `CourntNumber` are validated against requirements specified in validation.json file.

 ```
 obr query \
     -q global -q continuityErrors -q CourantNumber \
     --validate_against=$HOME/OGL/test/validation.json
 ```
+In this example the `continuityErrors` and the `CourantNumber` are validated against requirements specified in validation.json file.

-If one desires to rerun the test cases, one can use  `obr reset --case` to reset the workspace followedby `obr run -o runParallelSolver`.
+If one desires to rerun the test cases, one can use  `obr reset --case` to reset the workspace followed by `obr run -o runParallelSolver`. **Warning** Rerunning the integration tests can be very time consuming (approx 1h).
 This will create a new set of log files which can again be validate  with the obr query command.